Back in 1996 I told a bodybuilder friend/mentor whom I really looked up to about this new diet I was following.

 I might’ve been natural, 170 pounds, and woefully ignorant… but I KNEW from the magazines that “anabolic” meant stupid dope gains with a capital G.

 And… I made next to no progress.
 Lean, yes, but also small and soft and totally unsatisfied.

-Since then I’ve seen keto dieting come and go at least three times and it’s always the same sales schtick: a physiological “hack” that doctors and dietitians don’t want you to know about, because they want you to be sick and fat and on a litany of blood sugar medications so they can all have multiple yachts to waterski behind.
+Since then, I’ve seen keto dieting come and go at least three times and it’s always the same sales schtick: a physiological trick that doctors don’t want you to know about because they want you to be sick and fat and on a litany of medications.

 In hindsight, I can see how moronic it is AND how gullible I was.
 But it was something I had to try—and fall for—before I could really grasp how dumb it is for 99% of the population.

 That’s why I don’t attack people who try fad diets or bounce from gimmick to gimmick.

 I know what they’re going through because I’ve been there.
 The right way is boring and tedious and not very easy.
 It also seems to take forever.
 Who wouldn’t want a shortcut?

 Even if we ALL know, in the back of our mind, that if there really was a magical diet that made fat loss quick and easy, the best athletes and coaches in the world would already be following it.

 The well-known saying “if it sounds too good to be true, it probably is” gets forgotten in the fitness matrix.